 A camera shot used to instruct the director that we’re in the same scene, but changing shots to focus on something in particular.
 Use camera positions only when necessary, as it can disrupt the flow of the screenplay.
 Camera angles are often reserved for shooting scripts as opposed to spec scripts.

-This can mean a couple of things, but when you see it written out in a screenplay, it means a brief pause.
+Beat in a screenplay can mean a couple of things, but when you see it written out in a screenplay, it means a brief pause.

 Background, always written in full or abbreviated in lowercase letters.
 This can be used to describe action occurring in the background as opposed to the main action of the scene.